 This category recognises new and emerging start-ups and solutions that are pioneering innovative applications of technology to meet regulatory requirements, but are either in an early stage of industry adoption, have a relatively new product or solution, or are only just entering the Asia Pacific market.

-Arctic Intelligence was recognised its risk assessment solutions, which replace spreadsheets and shared folders with platforms and workflows to better assess business exposures to financial crime.
+Arctic Intelligence was recognised for its risk assessment solutions, which replace spreadsheets and shared folders with platforms and workflows to better assess business exposures to financial crime.
 The technology helps establish a robust risk assessment framework and defendable, data driven results prepared for boards and regulators.

 Regulatory Change Management